svidgen/wirejs-dom/temp.md

 ## Firstly, Here's What We Know

-Whenever objects become "unreachable" from the global scope, they can be cleaned up. *That's basically it.* This is done using a "mark and sweep" alogrithm.
+Whenever objects become "unreachable" from a root scope (e.g., `global` or `window`), they can be cleaned up. *That's basically it.* This is done using a "mark and sweep" alogrithm.
 Unlike reference counting approaches, this organically removes cycles by starting from the global scope, finding all reachable objects, marking them as "reachable", and recursing. when this is done, any objects that haven't been reached are garbage collected.
 (See [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Memory_management#mark-and-sweep_algorithm).)

 So, in one of the simplest base cases, we might have a node with a handler that refers to the node itself.
 This forms a cycle.
 Reference counting garbage collectors don't organically know how to bust these cycles.